JacobSkaarup/DL_conformal_prediction/README.md

 ## References

-For more on conformal prediction, see:
+For more on the implemented conformal predictions, see:
 - [A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification](https://arxiv.org/abs/2107.03025)
 - [Conformal Prediction Sets for Graph Neural Networks](https://proceedings.mlr.press/v202/h-zargarbashi23a.html)